blitzy-auto/simple-hello-word-for-automation-pro-user/README.md

 ## How It Works

 The application creates an HTTP server using Node.js's built-in `http` module.
-When a request is received, the server responds with a status code of 200 and sends "Hello World!" as plain text.
+It implements URL-based routing to handle different endpoints:

+- Requests to `/health` return a JSON response with service health information including status, uptime, and timestamp
+- All other requests return "Hello World!" as plain text

 ## Configuration

 - **Hostname**: 127.0.0.1 (localhost)
 - **Port**: 3000

-You can modify these values in the `server.js` file if needed.
+You can modify these values in the `Hello_World_Node.js` file if needed.

 ## License